The Rundown

 PROS

-- Great protein level for active dogs
+- Great protein level for active Golden Retrievers

 - Fairly moderate calorie count despite the higher protein and fat